sahilrajput03/sahilrajput03/thoughts-principles.md

 **[Plug this in and keep working.](https://youtu.be/LMmuChXra_M)**

+**Music can heal most harsh, rare and complex socio-mental problems**

 **Winning is the only option.**

 ***Microdosing*** = medicine (theraputic dose of a drug is a medicine)